voxel51/fiftyone/docs/source/user_guide/plots.rst

 improve the quality of your datasets and models, with minimal customization required on your part to get started.
 At the same time, data/model interpretability is not a narrowly-defined space that can be fully automated.
-That's why FiftyOne's plotting framework is
-**highly customizable and extensible**, all by writing pure Python (no JavaScript knowledge required).
+That's why FiftyOne's plotting framework is highly customizable and extensible, all by writing pure Python (no JavaScript knowledge required).

 .. note::